DX Heroes logo

 Cursor IDE - edit function

-It will show you a result that you can accept (command + N) or refuse (command + Y).
+It shows you a result that you can accept (command + N) or refuse (command + Y).

 Cursor IDE - edit function result